richard4s/my-portfolio/src/pages/blog/hello-world.md

 As is the case with almost everything I can imagine, a friendly introduction to my blog.
 The truth is I have actually been postponing publishing of my blog for a while.
+I drew inspiration to start this blog from a whole bunch of people like Paul Graham (You should totally read his essays, all of them), Bryan Johnson, Patrick Collision (I am going to meet with guy someday), Lanre Adelowo (https://lanre.wtf The only person on the list I actually know personally), Sam Altman, Shola from Paystack and a chunk of other folks that I admire from a distance of course.<br />

 With everything happening right now just seems like the right time.
 So here you go, I try to do as much as I can while I can at least.
 The developer journey really is very easy to trail off course, to something a just a bit more easier, something that won't really change you much, something seamlessly easy. <br />